hetvidoshi22/Global-Trade-Transactions-Analysis/README.md

 | **Mode_of_Transport** | Transport method (Air, Sea, Rail, Road)  |
 | **Incoterms**         | Trade agreement terms (EXW, FOB, CIF, etc.)  |

-> **🔹 Note:** This dataset was generated using ChatGPT and does not represent real-world trade data.
-It is meant for learning and analytical practice only.
+> > **🔹 Note:** This dataset is dummy data created for learning and analytical practice only.
+> It does not represent real-world trade transactions.

 ### Key Insights